East Hartford, Connecticut: Geography

-The town is located on the east bank of the Connecticut River, directly across from Hartford, Connecticut.
+The town is located on the east bank of the Connecticut River, directly across from Hartford.
 The town includes the neighborhoods of Burnside Hockanum, and Mayberry Village.
 According to the United States Census Bureau, the town has a total area of 48.5 sqkm, of which 46.6 sqkm is land and 1.9 sqkm, or 3.93%, is water.